How to Become a Teacher in Arkansas

 Do you see yourself as an elementary school teacher?
 Would you prefer working with older high school students?
 One of the first important things you should figure out is the level you want to teach.
 If you want to become a high school or middle school teacher, you might then try to decide on which subject you would like to teach.
 The answers to these questions will help you stay on track when following the steps to becoming a certified teacher in Arkansas.

-Complete Your Education Requirements for Teaching in Arkansas
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Arkansas

-In order to teach professionally in Arkansas, you must at least hold a Bachelor's Degree from an accredited college or university as well as complete a teacher preparation program.
-If you do not have your Bachelor's Degree yet, you will most likely complete a joint program.
-This type of program blends all of the coursework for your Bachelor's Degree and teaching certificate.
+In order to teach professionally in Arkansas, you must hold at least a bachelor's in education from an accredited college or university as well as complete a teacher preparation program.
+If you do not have your bachelor's degree yet, you will most likely complete a joint program.
+This type of program blends all of the coursework for your bachelor's degree and teaching certificate.
 Although the joint programs are generally more intense, they allow individuals to complete the requirements for becoming a teacher faster.

 Complete a Teacher Preparation Program